GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

         root@vsrx>

-### Advanced VPN configurationsAdvanced VPN configurations
+## Advanced VPN configuration

 This section covers how to configure redundant on-premises VPN gateways and how to get higher throughput through VPN tunnels.

 ### Configuring VPN redundancy